-- a.
-Let valuePos be the result of calling the [[Call]] internal method of indexOf with keyLocaleData as the this value and an argument list containing the single item - "true". b.
-If valuePos \neq -1, then - i.
-Let value be "true" - h.
-If options has a field [[<key]], then - i.
-Let options Value be the value of options.[[<key>]]. - ii.
-If the result of calling the [[Call]] internal method of indexOf with keyLocaleData as the this value and an argument list containing the single item optionsValue is not -1, then - 1.
-If optionsValue is not equal to value, then - a.
-Let value be optionsValue. - b.
+- 1. If options Value is not equal to value, then - a.
+Let value be options Value. - b.
 Let supportedExtensionAddition be "". - i.
 Set result.[[<key>]] to value. - j.
 Append supportedExtensionAddition to supportedExtension. - k.
 Increase i by 1. - 12.
 If the length of supportedExtension is greater than 2, then - a.
-Let preExtension be the substring of foundLocale from position 0, inclusive, to position extensionIndex, exclusive. - b.
+Let preExtension be the substring of foundLocale from position 0 to position extensionIndex -1. - b.
 Let postExtension be the substring of foundLocale from position extensionIndex to the end of the string. - c.
 Let foundLocale be the concatenation of preExtension, supportedExtension, and postExtension. - 13.
 Set result.[[locale]] to foundLocale. - 14.
 Return result.